 Is there anything more luxurious than sinking into the soft embrace of beautifully handcrafted leather furniture?
 It’s a pleasure that furniture brand James Stewart brings to discerning Australian consumers with an eye for both quality and style.

-The Queensland-based brand is focused on outstanding craftmanship, manufacturing and service.
+The brand has a strong focus on outstanding craftmanship, manufacturing and service.
 Founders Ian MacFarlane and Susie Wall both have decades of experience in the furniture industry, and a deep understanding of the aspects of design which make comfort and luxury a reality.

 The company’s name is inspired by Ian’s great, great uncle, James Stewart, a Scottish émigré who opened one of the first department stores in Australia on Brisbane’s Queen Street in 1860.
 James Stewart & Co. was revolutionary for its time, with custom home furnishings and manufacturing a key focus.

 It’s that vision and incredible eye for detail which Ian and Susie seek to evoke with the modern incarnation of the brand.
 James Stewart‘s beautifully curated collections of thoughtfully designed styles and top grain leathers make each piece they produce unique and timeless.